Tennis Clubs in San Antonio, TX

 High School Tennis Programs in San Antonio

-• Alamo Heights High School Mules – One of San Antonio's most consistently competitive UIL programs, drawing on the strong tennis culture of the Alamo Heights community and proximity to elite private club facilities.
+• Alamo Heights High School Mules — UIL Class 6A, one of San Antonio's most consistently competitive programs, benefiting from local elite club access and a strong tradition of singles and doubles success.

-• Reagan High School Rattlers (NEISD) – Active UIL Class 6A competitor in the Northeast ISD, fielding competitive boys' and girls' teams.
+• Reagan High School Rattlers (NEISD) — UIL 6A competitor in the Northeast ISD, fielding competitive boys' and girls' varsity teams with strong district and regional participation.

-• Clark High School Cougars (NISD) – A strong 6A program in the Northside ISD with active district competition.
+• Clark High School Cougars (NISD) — UIL 6A program in the Northside ISD with consistent district success and strong doubles/singles competition.

-• Churchill High School Chargers (NEISD) – Competitive UIL 6A program with a tradition of strong singles and doubles play.
+• Churchill High School Chargers (NEISD) — Competitive UIL 6A team with a history of strong singles and doubles performers and consistent district-level contention.

-• Antonian College Preparatory – Private school program known for competitive UIL tennis and producing players who advance to collegiate programs.
+• Antonian College Preparatory — Private school program competing in TAPPS, known for developing players who advance to collegiate tennis programs.

-• Incarnate Word High School – Established private school UIL program with a strong tennis tradition in San Antonio.
+• Incarnate Word High School — Established private school program competing in TAPPS with a strong tennis tradition and consistent tournament participation.

 • Trinity University Tigers – NCAA Division III, Southern Athletic Association (SAA).
-The men's program, built into a national powerhouse under legendary coach Clarence Mabry, compiled one of the longest winning streaks in collegiate tennis history and won multiple national championships.
+Trinity has one of the most storied programs in collegiate tennis history.
+Under legendary coach Clarence Mabry, the men's team built a national powerhouse and recorded one of the longest winning streaks in college tennis while capturing multiple national championships.
 The women's program has also been a consistent national contender.
-Trinity's courts at the Butch Newman Tennis Center on the Trinity campus are among the finest Division III facilities in the country.

 • University of the Incarnate Word Cardinals – NCAA Division I, Southland Conference.
-An active Division I program that recruits from the San Antonio and broader South Texas tennis community.
+UIW maintains competitive Division I tennis programs and regularly recruits players from San Antonio and across South Texas.

-• Our Lady of the Lake University – NAIA program providing additional collegiate tennis options within San Antonio.
+• Our Lady of the Lake University Saints – NAIA / Red River Athletic Conference.
+The OLLU tennis program offers additional collegiate opportunities within San Antonio and competes against strong NAIA programs throughout Texas and the Southwest.

 San Antonio tennis players looking for organized competitive play can find tournaments, doubles leagues, match play, and junior team tennis at tenniscircuits.com — the USTA Connect Partner platform serving tennis clubs and players across Texas.